Aidomo Emakhu: Millwall

 Emakhu playing for Millwall in 2025.

 In December 2022 it was announced that he would join English club Millwall the following month.
 He was initially assigned to the club's under-23 team, but trained with the first team.
 He made his debut for the club on 21 February 2023 in a 1–1 draw with league leaders Burnley at The Den.

+In total he made 82 appearances in all competitions for the club, scoring 3 goals, before departing for an undisclosed fee in February 2026.

+Oxford United

+On transfer deadline day in February 2026, Emakhu joined fellow Championship club Oxford United on a long-term deal for an undisclosed fee.
+He made 12 appearances in all competitions in his first 4 months with the club, as they were relegated to EFL League One after finishing 22nd in the Championship.

 International career

 Born in Ireland, Emakhu is of Nigerian descent.
 He has played for the Republic of Ireland at under-19 youth level, scoring on his debut in October 2021.
 Emakhu scored his first goal for the Republic of Ireland U21 side in a 3–0 win over Kuwait U22 in a friendly on 19 June 2023.
+In May 2026, Emakhu received his first call up to the senior Republic of Ireland squad for their friendly against Grenada.
+On 16 May 2026, he made his senior Ireland debut, replacing Chiedozie Ogbene from the bench in a 5–0 win over Grenada.